IgniteUI/indigo-design-docfx/en/components/list-item.md

 ## State

-The One-line and Two-line List Items support the following interactive states: **inactive** for the normal state and active for the selected state.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
+The Items support the following interactive states: **inactive** for the normal state and active for the selected state.
+In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
 The Header List Item is not selectable so it provides no support for such states.

 <img class="responsive-img" src="../images/list_item_inactive.png" srcset="../images/list_item_inactive@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_active.png" srcset="../images/list_item_active@2x.png 2x" />